ddnexus/pagy/docs/api/keyset.md

 +++ No order requirements
 !!!success
 If you don't need any ordering, `order(:id)` is the simplest choice, because it's unique and already indexed.
-It works fast out of the box without any setup.
+It is fast out of the box without any setup.
 !!!

 +++ Specific order requirements